The truth about the Coronavirus pandemic and Stock market crash of 2020

 Applications for entertainment such as Facebook, Youtube, Netflix, and Whatsapp have also gained in terms of utilization.
 We expected that these internet activities will increase significantly in the aftermath of the crisis.

-How to fix the crash according to the economic theory and what are the government’s reactions?
+How to fix the 2020 stock market crash according to the economic theory and what are the government’s reactions?

 As we already know, the infectious diseases do not affect only the health and lives of peoples but also the whole economy of all countries around the world, we expected governments to react at the macroeconomic level and response proportionally to the sectors suffering from this Health and Economic crisis.
 More specifically policymakers should think about not only monetary policies but also policies encouraging public spending in order to encourage the private sector to produce but also to stimulate aggregate consumption.